Many of One World Week's partners and supporters run campaigns and activities relevant to the OWW theme.

 Trade Justice Movement

-Click on the logo for more information about their work
+Click here for more information about their work

-Discussion papers related to OWW's Good Neighbour issues:
+TJM has detailed discussion papers related to current trade issues which are very relevant to OWW's Good Neighbour issues:

 - the implications of Brexit for trade and international development - here